GEOLYTIX/xyz/notes.md

 Webpack CLI bumped to 4.0

-process.env.TITLE default 'GEOLYTIX | XYZ' will no be set in api.js
+process.env.TITLE default 'GEOLYTIX | XYZ' will now be set in api.js

+process.env.DIR default '' will now be set in api.js

 Fix for editable textarea.